-The Compensation Committee has designed our bonus and LTI programs to conform to Section 162(m) of the Internal Revenue Code and related regulations so that payments under these programs would generally not count against the \$1 million deduction limit that generally applied to Named Executive Officers.
+The Compensation Committee had designed our bonus and LTI programs to conform to Section 162(m) of the Internal Revenue Code and related regulations so that payments under these programs would generally not count against the \$1 million deduction limit that generally applied to Named Executive Officers.
 Accordingly, the bonus and LTI programs were designed so that payments would qualify under the exception for "performance-based" compensation.
-However, as described above, recent changes to Section 162(m) eliminated the "performance-based" exception, except for a limited exception with respect to written, binding contracts in effect on November 2, 2017 that are not modified in any material respect after that date, and, as a result, starting in 2018 executive compensation is not likely to be fully deductible.
+Changes to Section 162(m) in the TCJA eliminated the "performancebased" exception to the deductibility limit, except for a limited exception with respect to written, binding contracts in effect on November 2, 2017 that are not modified in any material respect after that date.
+California has passed conforming legislation generally effective January 1, 2019, with a limited exception for written, binding contracts in effect on March 31, 2019.
+As a result, starting in 2018 our executive compensation is not likely to be fully deductible.